Decorating Your Home

 Curtains for Your Tropical Home

 Seemingly endless options are available for curtain materials.
 Curtains are often a very prominent feature in decorating the expat home in Indonesia as most houses are built with many large windows.
 Depending on your choice of fabric, curtains can range from very inexpensive to a major investment.
+Seldom are curtains provided with a rental property.

 Indonesia produces a wide variety of quality fabrics used not only for the garment industry but also for the home furnishing market.
 Many of the interior decorating stores also stock imported fabrics.